masonamadeus/the-bodge-lab/content/.config/about the site.md

 One of the most magical things about the flash era (and [Homestarrunner](https://homestarrunner.com) in particular) was how you could easily download a finished animation (.SWF file) and then deconstruct it in the flash editor to see how it was made.

 I want to carry that spirit in the things I create, and try to share what I think are 'cool design choices'.
 Maybe this will help someone else make an even cooler website.
 Maybe nobody will read this.
 Maybe this will inspire someone to email me and tell me why my design choices are bad, actually.
 (I genuinely welcome any constructive criticism!!)

+I am far from an expert on web design or development, and I might say some really dumb stuff here that a professional would refute.
+You should listen to them.

 That said, here are some features of The Bodge Lab that I think are particularly neat.